 In the musical, My Fair Lady, by Alan Jay Lerner, a professor takes on a cockney flower girl as his protégé and gives her speech lessons until she can pass in public society as a lady.
 And indeed he succeeds.
 Yet in the end this young woman finds herself caught between two worlds: she no longer fits comfortably in the cockney world she came from (a world she can never fully return to for her speech has forever been altered), but neither does she feel at home in the posh world.

-Now, I could certainly join the 100% vegan club or the vegetarian club, but neither would be fully honest: qualifiers are always going to be needed.
-“Plant-based” seems vague and requires qualifiers too, but the vegan tribe just doesn’t accept the concept of a flexible vegan; many even despise it.
+Now, I could certainly contort and bind to join the 100% vegan club or be more slack and join the vegetarian club, but neither would be fully in-line with my values: qualifiers are always going to be needed.
+“Plant-based” seems vague and requires qualifiers too, but the vegan tribe just doesn’t accept the concept of a flexible vegan; they despise it.
 Think No True Scotsman.
 So I find myself once again in the in-between.

 Another example.
 I’m a Christian who supports gay marriage.
 To the majority of evangelicals, this means I am no longer a “true Christian” as the position is seen as antithetical.
 But neither am I a fully liberal Christian.
-I’m pro-life and believe in the divinity and resurrection of Christ.
-Basically I’m somewhere in the middle between liberal and conservative, depending on the topic at hand.
-I’m not conservative enough to be called conservative, and not liberal enough to be called liberal.
+I’m pro-life (well, pro-all-life, there’s a difference) and believe in the divinity and resurrection of Christ.
+Basically I’m somewhere in the middle between liberal and conservative, depending entirely on the topic at hand.
+For some issues I’m right wing, for others I’m left wing.
+Therefore, I’m not conservative enough to be called conservative, and not liberal enough to be called liberal.

 To fit in I could indeed feign to be fully one or the other, but it wouldn’t be the truth.
 To join the liberal club I would have to hide my conservative beliefs, and to join the conservative club, I would have to hide my liberal beliefs.
 Again, qualifiers are needed for every label.